 Practical workshops devoted to intervention techniques

-Richard Solomon, MD, will present an overview of his autism early intervention program The PLAY Project TM.
-This professional development opportunity will provide you with an outline of The PLAY Project methods and principles along with case studies to gain immediate skills in helping children with autism.
-The workshop consists of case studies, video analysis of parent and child interaction, and group activities that develop your skills in play-based, developmental and behavioral techniques for engaging children with autism and other developmental delays.
+Richard Solomon, MD, presented an overview of his autism early intervention program The PLAY Project TM.
+This professional development opportunity provides you with an outline of The PLAY Project methods and principles along with case studies to gain immediate skills in helping children with autism.
+The workshop consisted of case studies, video analysis of parent and child interaction, and group activities that develop your skills in play-based, developmental and behavioral techniques for engaging children with autism and other developmental delays.

-Individuals who completed this workshop earned Level 1 Certification in Pivotal Response Treatment (PRT)®
+Individuals who completed this workshop earned Level 1 Certification in Pivotal Response Treatment (PRT)®.

 Bob and Lynn Koegel presented an overview of Pivotal Response Treatment®, a naturalistic behavioral intervention for individuals with Autism Spectrum Disorder that targets pivotal areas of development, including motivation, responsivity to multiple cues, initiations, and self-management.
 The presentation reviewed research-supported motivational strategies that have been shown to significantly increase child engagement in learning opportunities, thus increasing the speed of new skill acquisition and decreasing disruptive behavior.
-Learn more about the Introduction to Pivotal Response Treatment (PRT)®.
+Learn more about the Introduction to Pivotal Response Treatment® workshop.

 Upon completion of this training, qualified participants became “PEERS® Certified Providers” for the PEERS® for Adolescents program.

 The PEERS® for Adolescents Certified Training Seminar is designed to instruct mental health professionals, medical professionals, and/or educators on the administration and implementation of the parent-assisted PEERS® for Adolescents intervention in a clinical-type setting.
 This certified training provides a model for an evidence-based social skills treatment for teens in middle school and high school (age 11-18) with ASD, ADHD, Anxiety, Depression and other social difficulties, particularly with respect to friendships.
 Learn more about the PEERS® for Adolescents Certified Training Seminar.